JetBrains/kotlin-web-site/pages/docs/tutorials/android-frameworks.md

 The Android world has many popular frameworks simplifying development.
 You can use the same frameworks if you develop in Kotlin, often as easily as you'd use them in Java.
-This tutorial provides the examples and highlights the differences in settings.
+This tutorial provides examples and highlights the differences in settings.

-We'll look at [Dagger](android-frameworks.html#dagger), [Butterknife](android-frameworks.html#butterknife), [Auto-parcel](android-frameworks.html#auto-parcel) and [DBFlow](android-frameworks.html#dbflow) (other libraries can be set up very similarly).
+We'll look at [Dagger](android-frameworks.html#dagger), [Butterknife](android-frameworks.html#butterknife), [Auto-parcel](android-frameworks.html#auto-parcel) and [DBFlow](android-frameworks.html#dbflow) (other frameworks can be set up similarly).
 All these frameworks work through annotation processing: you annotate the code to have the boiler-plate code generated for you.
-Annotations allow to hide all the verbosity and keep your code simple, while in the meantime you can see the generated code that the app executes.
+Annotations allow to hide all the verbosity and keep your code simple, and if you need to understand what actually happens at runtime, you can look at the generated code.
-Note that for now Java code is generated.
+Note that all these frameworks generate source code in Java, not Kotlin.

 In Kotlin you specify the dependencies in a similar to Java way using [Kotlin Annotation processing tool](/docs/reference/kapt.html) (`kapt`) instead of `annotationProcessor`.